 Pop-up events provided great opportunities to engage with the community by meeting them in places where they already planned to be, leveraging existing venues and events like farmers markets, festivals, and pancake feeds.
-Seventeen pop-up events were held between July and October 2024 throughout the region, with more than XX attendees providing more than XX comments received.
+Twenty pop-up events were held between July 2024 and March 2025, with more than 1,160 number of attendees.
 These kinds of events allowed for everyone's voice to be heard, as we all play a part in creating safe streets.

-Participants in the pop-up engagement booths had the opportunity to have a conversation about safety and the role that they play in it through several different activities; a marble jar activity, a sticker board, and a "cone of vision" exercise, as well as the opportunity to fill out a survey.
+Participants in the pop-up engagement booths the opportunity to have a conversation about safety and the role that they play in it through several different activities; a marble jar activity, a sticker board, and a "cone of vision" exercise, as well as the opportunity to fill out a survey.
 The marble jar activity had jars representing different safety issues; participants would place their marbles in the jars associated with safety issues they would like addressed.
 The sticker board asked participants to use stickers to describe how safe they feel using different types of transportation (driving, riding the bus, walking, and biking), making along the scale from very unsafe to very safe.
 The "cone of vision" exercise, using different sheets of paper, simulated what participants vision is like when driving 25, 35, and 45 miles per hour, allowing them to experience how their field of view becomes more limited the faster they drive.